sestinj/cartPole/README.md

 # cartPole
-These are attempts at solving the cart pole 'problem.'
-And just a test for me learning GitHub.
+Attempting to solve the cart pole 'problem' with a genetic algorithm to evolve neural networks.